-The information above was last checked on 16/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train between Munich and Vienna as this information can change.
+The above information was last checked on 10/05/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train to Vienna from Munich closer to your date of departure here.

-The current restriction level for your return trip by train from Vienna to Munich is: Restricted
+The current restriction level for your return trip by train from Vienna to Munich is: Partially open

-Reentry to Germany is allowed for: Entry is restricted for citizens and permanent residents of Austria
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Austria

 What are the entry requirements?